 Dinner that night at the Ratscher Landhaus was an absolute treat!
 The waiter laid an enormous book on the table, which turned out to be the wine list!
 He laughed as he saw my astonished look.
 “There are about 700 wines on the list!”, he explained.

 I chose a Muskateller; a gorgeous dry, fruity and aromatic Muscat from the vineyard next door.
-I started with a beef carpaccio (drizzled with pumpkinseed oil and roasted pumpkin seeds) and continued with asparagus and ham.
+My starter was a beef carpaccio (drizzled with pumpkinseed oil and roasted pumpkin seeds) and I had asparagus and ham as a main course.
 I didn’t have much room for dessert but when Michaela showed up and suggested vanilla ice-cream and pumpkin seed oil, I couldn’t say no!
 Haha!
 South Styria is famous for its pumpkin seed oil and they use it profusely in various dishes.
 I’d previously only used it in salads but South Styria was giving me new ideas!

 Exploring the South Styrian Wine Road by E-bike